laralprb/github-users-server/README.md

 # About

-This project is part of the Shaw and Partners test.
-The test consisted of creating an Api that returns all github users, as well as their repositories.
+This project is consisted of creating an Api that returns all github users, as well as their repositories.

 A repository was also created containing the frontend built in React Js. > https://github.com/laralprb/github-users-front